 AMP needed a new strategy in a customer-centric digital world.

-The result was service ecology of online apps and services that enabled people to explore, act and track their money in real-time using any device.
+The result was a service ecology of online apps and services that enabled people to explore, act and track their money by setting goals.

 Participatory and Co-Design Workshops

 Using contextual research and co-design tools as part of an HCD process we worked with customers in a series of participatory workshops.
 The insights from our extensive and in depth research informed new strategies and approaches to retirement and money management.

 Based on our psychographic profiling we identified the behaviours, attitudes and needs of people and developed a series of personas to help the team and the organisation to understand our target customers.

 Henry – Wants to be in control

 We found that most people are unable to understand how much money they needed in retirement and what that money will provide in terms of lifestyle an choices in retirement.

 Helping people think through tomorrow by connecting to what’s relevant today

 Retirement is not about being old and stopping work.
 Research shows that people are choosing to change careers in their fifties and have no intention of slowing down.
 Instead people of starting ‘second lives’ and living longer.